nanotechkarl/parking-system/readme.txt

 'Commands: type "u" to unpark vehicle'

 notes: All of the conditions is working except for distance calculation
-WARNING: bugs might show if wrong input. rerun if there is bug.
+WARNING: bugs might show at some point. rerun if there is bug.
 '**************************END OF GUIDELINES*************************')